 90 percent of surveyed Habitat homeowners in 44 U.S. cities said they could not have owned a home without help from Habitat.
 Our families purchase their homes with low cost mortgage from Habitat.

 Children of homeowners are 116 percent more likely to graduate from college compared with children in families who do not own their homes.
 Cost-benefit analysis indicates that the 2,200 Habitat homeowners in Wisconsin alone are using less government assistance - anywhere from $6 million to $9 million annually less.

-In 2020, 141 Door County Habitat volunteers donated over over 7,500 hours.
-Throughout our history, we’ve had over 1300 active volunteers who worked from Washington Island to Southern Door.
+Every year, Door County Habitat typically has over 150 volunteers who donate over over 8,000 hours.
+Throughout our history, we’ve had over 1500 active volunteers who worked from Washington Island to Southern Door.